Leadership Inference for Multi-Agent Interactions: Problem Formulation

 Stackelberg games model leadership as a mismatch of information.
-Intuitively and without loss of generality, the leader $\agent{1}$ commits to a strategy and communicates it to the follower $\agent{2}$.
+Intuitively, the leader $\agent{\leader}$ commits to a strategy and communicates it to the follower $\agent{\follower}$.
 Given this relationship, the leader carefully selects its strategy in order to influence the follower.